-I had a health scare at the beginning of my trip to the Balkans last year, so I didn’t get a chance to visit Plitvice Lakes National Park when I was in Croatia, as planned.
-I relayed this information to the friendly couple who runs Villa Tajra in Mostar, as we were getting to know each other over my welcome tea—people in Bosnia have a way of making you feel like family.
+At the beginning of my trip to the Balkans last year, I had a health scare, so I didn’t get a chance to visit Plitvice Lakes National Park when I was in Croatia as planned.
+I relayed this information to the friendly couple who runs Villa Tajra in Mostar as we were getting to know each other over my welcome tea—people in Bosnia have a way of making you feel like family.

 “You know,” the woman said, “there’s a pretty amazing waterfall not far from here.”
-She proceeded to describe Kravice waterfalls, a natural area about 40 km from south of the city.
+She described Kravice waterfalls, a natural area about 40 km from the city’s south.

 This, on its own, didn’t surprise me.
-Bosnia and Herzegovina is an incredibly beautiful country, a land of lush mountains and rolling fields crisscrossed by crystal clear river and charming towns.
+Bosnia and Herzegovina is an incredibly beautiful country, a land of lush mountains and rolling fields crisscrossed by crystal-clear rivers and charming towns.
 What shocked me, however, was how she suggested I get there.

 “You think I should rent a car?”
 I gasped as I tried to get a confirmation.
 The Balkans are famous for crazy drivers, after all, as they are for their nature and kind people.

 She nodded and picked up her phone.
 “I’m calling our friend right now.
 He’ll have the car here in less than an hour.”

 Drive To Kravice

 I can’t lie: I was incredibly nervous as I began driving out of Mostar on the E73 motorway, and not only because the “semi-automatic” transmission of my compact car felt more like a manual one.
 However, within about 20 minutes (I got turned around more than a couple of times), I was cruising along—and getting excited.

 The landscape of southern Bosnia, you see, is karstic—the dramatic limestone mountains that rise out of the earth here aren’t unlike the ones you see in Southeast Asian nations like Laos and Thailand, even if the vegetation is a bit less tropical.